global-education-monitoring-report/wide2020/README.md

 ## Description

-The main function of the package, `widetable`, imports DHS and MICS files, standardizes them and calculates educational variables.
+The `widetable` package simplifies reading, cleaning and summarizing WIDE.
+The main function of the package, widetable, imports DHS and MICS files, standardizes them and calculates educational variables.
 Finally, education indicators (access and completion) are obtained for  each country and year of the survey, disaggregated by different variables of interest.

 ## Prerequisites

 You need to have the following commands installed: `catenate`, `fs`, `gtools`, `replacestrvar`, `encodefrom`, `rmfiles`, `sdecode`, `tuples` and `usespss`.